Environmental Studies

 L82 EnSt 391 Directed Research in Environmental Studies

-Research activities or project in environmental studies done under the direction of an instructor in the program.
-Permission of an instructor and the chair of the program is required.
+Research activities or project in environmental studies done under the direction of an instructor in the Program.
+Permission of an instructor and of the Chair of the program is required.

 Credit variable, maximum 6 units.